 It was whistleblowers who exposed Watergate and the failures of the Vietnam War; who exposed the massive accounting fraud that brought down Enron and WorldCom in the early 2000s; who exposed secret Swiss bank accounts; and who exposed the health dangers of nicotine in tobacco products.

 Those are just a few key examples of the magnitude of change that whistleblowers can make.
 They are integral to the health of the government, the economy, and the public.
-That is why the National Whistleblower Center is working every day to support whistleblowers by providing them with legal assistance, advocating for policy protections, and celebrating their achievements.
+That is why the National Whistleblower Center is working every day to support whistleblowers by assisting them in finding legal aid, advocating for policy protections, and celebrating their achievements.